insrtech/unlTest/README.md

 # unlTest

-to start project make shure that in **vite.config.js line 10** is uncommented,
+to start project make sure that in **vite.config.js line 10** is uncommented,
 ```
 import { defineConfig } from 'vite'
 import react from '@vitejs/plugin-react'